TDStrasser/KookaBlockly-Reference/docs/source/index.rst

 Welcome to the KookaBlockly Reference Guide!
 """"""""""""""""""""""""""""""""""""""""""""

-This document relates to the KookaBlockly graphical scripting tool commissioned by the AustSTEM Foundation and created by Damien George for the Kookaberry.
+This document relates to the **KookaBlockly** graphical scripting tool commissioned by the AustSTEM Foundation and created by Damien George for the Kookaberry.

 The document is in TWO parts:

-1. Working with KookaBlockly - relates to KookaBlockly set-up, basic screen displays and usage.
+1. Working with **KookaBlockly** - relates to **KookaBlockly** set-up, basic screen displays and usage.
-2. A Reference Document for the graphical functional blocks in KookaBlockly.
+2. A Reference Document for the graphical functional blocks in **KookaBlockly**.

 .. note::